yanicksenn/unity-package-template-wizard/README.md

 ## Usage

-Clone this repository into your project and run `setup.sh` to start the wizard.
+Clone this repository and run the `setup.sh` in the `Assets` folder inside of your unity project to start the wizard.

 ```
-$ ./setup.sh
+Assets $ ./unity-package-wizard/setup.sh
 Unity Package Wizard (1.0.0)

 Name: MyPackage